Thousands without power as Storm Corrie sees fresh weather warnings issued

 It comes after Scotland and parts of northern England were battered by winds of up to 100mph during Malik on Saturday, resulting in around 80,000 homes losing electricity.

-Paul Glendinning, the director of Northern Powergrid, said of the situation on Sunday: “We have successfully restored supplies to more than 60,000 customers but given the amount of work that there is to do and the fact that we are expecting more high winds during Sunday afternoon, we think that it is likely that a relatively small proportion of our customers will remain without power beyond Sunday night.”
+Paul Glendinning, the director of Northern Powergrid, said of the situation on Sunday: “We have successfully restored supplies to more than 60,000 customers, but given the amount of work that there is to do and the fact that we are expecting more high winds during Sunday afternoon, we think that it is likely that a relatively small proportion of our customers will remain without power beyond Sunday night.”

 Meanwhile, Andy Bilclough, director of field operations, admitted there was “still a lot to do”, but insisted “we have a large team out there now in what are currently perfect conditions for the kind of work we do”.